 Of the \$6.8 million total cost for this project, system revenue bonds would fund \$5.8 million, with an additional \$1.0 million coming from private donations.
+Gifts would also fund most of the debt service.
+UA has already collected \$3.7 million in donations for the purpose and expects further grants of over \$1.2 million by the end of summer.

 The Poetry Center would have a total cost per square foot of \$385 and a direct construction cost per square foot of \$286.
 As Table 2 above illustrates, the magnitude of these expenses, compared to those of other university non-research-related capital projects, is more than materials cost inflation can justify.

-UA explains that the small size of the facility, which prevents economies of scale, as well as the light, temperature, humidity, and security requirements of the rare book archive lead to higher costs.
-For comparison, the Committee favorably reviewed, in March 2002, a similar Remote Library Storage

-Facility at Arizona State University.
+UA explains that the higher costs are partially due to the facility's small size, which prevents economies of scale, as well as to the light, temperature, humidity, and security requirements of the rare book archive.
+For comparison, the Committee favorably reviewed, in March 2002, a similar Remote Library Storage Facility at Arizona State University.
 This 15,000 square foot building also provided environmentally controlled storage, but had a total cost per square foot of \$187 and a direct construction cost per square foot of \$143.
-Again, Staff believes that materials price inflation can account for part, but not all of the difference in per-square-foot costs.
-Therefore, Staff believes that UA should provide a detailed accounting and justification of costs for the Poetry Center before construction begins.
+Again, JLBC Staff believes that materials price inflation can justify part, but not all of the difference in per-square-foot costs.